What is a spam trap?

 Why Should I care about Spam Traps?

 One of the most severe Spam Traps you can hit is a Spamhaus Spam Trap.
-Hitting a Spamhaus Spam Trap can place a sender's IP on the Spamhaus blacklist database.
+Hitting a Spamhaus Spam Trap can place a sender's IP on the Spamhaus blocklist database.
 Several companies and large ISP's such as Hotmail, Yahoo, and AOL consult the Spamhaus spam-blocking database when filtering their email, and then may choose to block emails until the listing is removed.
-Typically, we see over 80% of messages blocked for a sender whose IP winds up on this blacklist.
+Typically, we see over 80% of messages blocked for a sender whose IP winds up on this blocklist.
 This can obviously be harmful to a sender's email program, as well as their brand.

 How do I Fix/Prevent Spam Traps?